Updated: Aug 3

 The three Dantians

-According to ancient Daoist energetic anatomy and physiology, humans have three important energy centers that store and emit energy similar to the same way a battery stores and emits energy.
+According to ancient Daoist energetic anatomy and physiology, humans have three important energy centers that store and emit energy similar to the same way a battery store and emits energy.
 These three centers are called the Three Dantians.
-The Three Dantians are strategically positioned along the Taiji Pole in order to facilitate maximum energy transference.
+The Three Dantians are strategically positioned along with the Taiji Pole in order to facilitate maximum energy transference.
 The ancient Taoists describe them as the palaces of the gods in the body.
-The maintenance of freely circulating Qi through these areas was said to insure that the Gods would maintain residence in the body and enable the person to have a long and healthful life.
+The maintenance of freely circulating Qi through these areas was said to ensure that the Gods would maintain a residence in the body and enable the person to have a long and healthy life.
 In the Kabbalist tradition during the meditation with the names of God, energy is also circulated in 3 quite similar centers but with another understanding.
-In each meditation the energy of the cosmos is rotated in the brain, heart and liver.
-The brain is perceived as an electrical organ, the heart as an electromagnetic organ (more magnetic than electric) and the liver as a gravitational organ, it is there where energy from the cosmos enter to this material reality.
+In each meditation, the energy of the cosmos is rotated in the brain, heart, and liver.
+The brain is perceived as an electrical organ, the heart as an electromagnetic organ (more magnetic than electric), and the liver as a gravitational organ, it is there where energy from the cosmos enters to this material reality.
 The Kabbalistic meditation is the art of accessing superior worlds, by way of the meditation.
 This allows access to a level of perception of truth far beyond human logic.

 The lower Dantian